 2) To the SEA, or a specific local operating agency, for forwarding to MSIX, in which case the SEA or local operating agency must follow up with the parent, emancipated child, or the private school to make sure that the records requested by the parent or emancipated child have been forwarded. ii.
 For migratory children who are or were enrolled in home schools, the local operating agency meets its responsibility for collecting MDEs applicable to the child's age and grade level by requesting these records, either directly from the parent or emancipated child. d.
-Record for school dist enrollment operating agency is required to use the Consolidated Student all migratory children who have changed residence to a new trict within the State or in another State in order to facilitate school , grade and course placement, accrual of high school credits, and on in the migrant education program. e. measures that all dat promptly to needed to operating agency is required to use reasonable and appropriate determined by the Kentucky Department of Education to ensure a submitted to MSIX are accurate and complete; and to respond o any request by the US Department of Education for information meet the Department's responsibility for the accuracy and ess of data in MSIX. f.
-Kentucky I operating agency is required to follow the procedures outlined in the MSIX Policies and Procedures guidebook for correcting data as by parents, guardians, and migratory children, and other SEAs.
-Departme through th coordinate nt of Educat e appropriat e the migran 06 of the Every Student Succeeds Act states that the Kentucky ion shall identify and address the needs of migrant students te coordination of local, state and federal funds.
-Districts will t program with schoolwide projects and other programs within the d identify all available resources for migrant students who are most N/A •
+Record for school dist enrollment operating agency is required to use the Consolidated Student all migratory children who have changed residence to a new crict within the State or in another State in order to facilitate school grade and course placement, accrual of high school credits, and on in the migrant education program. e. measures that all data promptly to needed to operating agency is required to use reasonable and appropriate determined by the Kentucky Department of Education to ensure a submitted to MSIX are accurate and complete; and to respond any request by the US Department of Education for information meet the Department's responsibility for the accuracy and ess of data in MSIX. f.
+Kentucky N operating agency is required to follow the procedures outlined in the MSIX Policies and Procedures guidebook for correcting data as by parents, guardians, and migratory children, and other SEAs.
+3. Departmenthrough the coordinate district.
+Dis nt of Educati e appropriat the migrant 06 of the Every Student Succeeds Act states that the Kentucky ion shall identify and address the needs of migrant students to e coordination of local, state and federal funds.
+Districts will to program with schoolwide projects and other programs within the didentify all available resources for migrant students who are most Yes ▼

-4 operating agency will fully participate in a system for the storage of data and r of migrant student records.
-N/A • 5.
-Each local operating agency must employ personnel to recruit and advocate, ensuring the identification and recruitment of all eligible migrant children.
-It is highly recommended that these positions be full-time and bilingual.
-6. 6.
-Each local operating agency shall implement effective parent involvement activities in accordance with the program Service Delivery Plan (SDP).
-7. 7.
-The local operating agency will consult with parents of migratory children, including parent advisory councils, for programs not less than 1 school year in duration.
-All such programs and projects are carried out a.
+4. operating agency will fully participate in a system for the storage of data and r of migrant student records.
+Yes ▼ 5.
+Each local the identification that these Yes ▼ 6.
+Each local accordance Yes ▼ 7.
+The local of parent adv programs a Yes ▼ a.
 In a manner that provides for the same parental involvement as is required for programs and projects under section 1116, unless extraordinary circumstances make such provision impractical; and b.
 In a format and language understandable to the parents (ESSA Section 1304 (c)(3)).
-8 shall give g services with funds received under this part, each recipient of such funds priority to migratory children who have made a qualifying move within the -year period and who: N/A • a.
+8. In providing services with funds received under this part, each recipient of such funds shall give priority to migratory children who have made a qualifying move within the previous 1-year period and who: a.
 Are failing, or most at risk of failing, to meet the challenging State academic standards; or b.
 Have dropped out of school (ESSA Section 1304 (d)).